odsti/datasets/boston_housing/README.md

 > diagnostics ...', Wiley, 1980.
 N.B.
 Various transformations are used in
 > the table on pages 244-261 of the latter.

+Pages 244-261 of the Belsley *et al* book above are typscript listings of the values in dataset.
+From page page 245:

+> The following are the data used for the analysis of Harrison and Rubinfield (1978) Housing-Price equation treated in section 4.4 ...
+We are grateful to David Harrison and Daniel L. Rubinfield for making these data available.

-The rows are each "towns", or, more accurately, census tracts, within the Boston [Standard Metropolitan Statistical Area](https://en.wikipedia.org/wiki/Metropolitan_statistical_area) (SMSA) in Massachusetts.
+The rows in the dataset are each "towns", or, more accurately, *census tracts*, within the Boston [Standard Metropolitan Statistical Area](https://en.wikipedia.org/wiki/Metropolitan_statistical_area) (SMSA) in Massachusetts.
 The "towns" are therefore districts within the greater Boston area.